 The Employees Retraining Board (ERB) is an independent statutory body established in 1992 under the Employees Retraining Ordinance.
 The ERB co-ordinates, funds and monitors training courses and services that are market driven and employment-oriented so as to meet the changing needs of the employment market.
 The ERB has appointed about 100 training bodies with about 400 training centres across the territory to provide training courses and services.
-The ERB offers more than 800 training courses straddling nearly 30 industries.
+The ERB offers around 700 training courses straddling nearly 30 industries.

 The ERB consists of a governing body comprising representatives of employers, employees, human resources professionals and government officials.
-The Board is responsible for the formulation of policies for ERB’s training and services.
+The Board, currently chaired by Mr. William LEUNG, BBS, JP, is responsible for the formulation of policies for ERB’s training and services.
 ERB's policies are implemented by an executive office which is headed by an Executive Director.
 The present Executive Director is Mr. Stanley NG, BBS.

 In response to the decision of the Government in October 2007, the ERB extended its service to cover people aged 15 or above with an education attainment at sub-degree or below in December 2007.
 The ERB repositioned itself in mid-2008.
 Since then, the ERB endeavours to promote the “Manpower Development Scheme” to foster the sustainable development of trainees, helps them attain recognised qualifications and map out their progression ladder.